Off-policy Evaluation with Deeply-abstracted States: Preliminaries

 \subsection{OPE methodologies}

 We focus on four OPE methods, covering the three families of estimators introduced in Section \ref{sec:relatedworks}.
 Each method employs a specific formula to identify $J(\pi)$, which we detail below.
 The first method is a popular value-based approach -- the Q-function-based method.
 The second and third methods are the two major IS estimators: SIS and MIS.
-The fourth method is a semi-parametrically efficient doubly robust method, double RL (DRL), known for achieving the smallest possible MSE among a broad class of OPE estimators \citep{kallus2020double,kallus2022efficiently}.
+The fourth method is a semi-parametrically efficient doubly robust method, double RL (DRL), known for achieving the smallest possible MSE among a broad class of OPE estimators \citep{kallus2020double,kallus2022efficiently,liao2022batch}.

 \textbf{Method 1 (Q-function-based method)}.
-For a given Q-function $Q$, define $f_1(Q)$ as the estimating function $\sum_{a \in \mA} \pi(a|S_1)Q(a,S_1)$ with $S_1$ being the initial state.
+For a given Q-function $Q$, define $f_1(Q)$ as the estimating function $\sum_{a \in \mathcal{A}}\pi(a|S_1)Q(a,S_1)$ with $S_1$ being the initial state.
 By \eqref{eqn:Qandvalue} and the definition of $J(\pi)$, it is immediate to see that $J(\pi)=\mathbb{E} [f_1(Q^{\pi})]$.
-This motivates the Q-function-based method which uses a plug-in estimator to approximate $\mathbb{E} [f_1(Q^{\pi})]$ and thereby estimates $J(\pi)$.
-In particular, $Q^{\pi}$ can be estimated by Q-learning type algorithms \citep[e.g., fitted Q-evaluation, FQE,][]{le2019batch}, and the expectation can be approximated based on the empirical initial state distribution.
+This motivates the Q-function-based method which uses a plug-in estimator to approximate $\mathbb{E} [f_1(Q^{\pi})]$ and estimate $J(\pi)$.
+In particular, $Q^{\pi}$ can be estimated by Q-learning type algorithms such as FQE, and the expectation can be approximated via the empirical initial state distribution.